 SQL Developer: the go-to IDE for Oracle Database development.
 This product has matured rapidly and impressively.
 It is packed with productivity enhancers and useful interfaces to all sorts of database features.

 SQLcl: the command-line “version” of SQL Developer.
-Critical tool for scripting database operations, for use in CI/CD, migrations, upgrades, automation and more.
+A critical tool for scripting database operations, for use in CI/CD, migrations, upgrades, automation and more.
 Recently open-sourced!

 ORDS – Oracle REST Data Services: Modern application development is increasingly built on REST APIs and JSON.
 ORDS makes it easy for you to securely provide REST APIs to your data, your PL/SQL data APIs, and the database itself.